 The crafts are meant for the entire family, so take some time to build with your little ones.
 Many of the crafts aren’t for toddlers under 3 years old.

 Here are some of the best tips for visiting the Great Wolf Lodge with a toddler.
-They will help you save money, time, and you will enjoy your time more.
+They will help you save money, and time, and you will enjoy your time more.

 I consider the Great Wolf Lodge to be a little expensive, especially if you have younger children.
 To cut the costs making your reservation during the offseason is the best option.